tasmota/docs/docs/Rules.md

 on event#upordown=+ do var1 - ENDON
 on event#upordown=- do var1 + ENDON
 ```
+Restart Tasmota after creating the rule set.
 Notice we use `Rule` which edits `Rule1` rule set.
 They can be used interchangeably.

 ------------------------------------------------------------------------------